 From the very earliest days the school has prepared pupils for tertiary studies - at first only a small proportion went on to the University of Sydney but nowadays most pupils go on to one of the many universities that now exist, both in Australia and overseas availing themselves of the global opportunities for learning.
 Many girls have studied medicine and some of them played important roles in the establishment of the Rachel Foster Hospital for Women.
 Hundreds of girls have graduated in Arts or Science and become teachers - many of them returning to the school as staff members.
 The first legal graduate in NSW was Ada Evans who enrolled at the University of Sydney while the Dean of Law was on leave.
 On his return he was furious to find a woman among his students and tried to persuade her to take up "some less arduous study such as medicine".
 She persevered and in 1902 was the first woman to graduate L.L.B..
 For sixteen years she tried to gain admission to the legal profession.
 Finally in 1918 the Womens' Legal Status Act allowed her to become a registered student at law and in 1921 she was admitted as a barrister.
 Florence McKenzie (nee Wallace) was the first electrical engineer and in WWII was instrumental in forming the WRANS, a body of women trained in Morse Code who did work previously done by naval recruits.
 She later wrote a cook book for the Electricity Commission when electric stoves were introduced.
 In recent years girls have studied Medicine, Arts, Science, Economics, Commerce and many other disciplines as they pursue the extensive opportunities for lifelong learning.

-In 2008 the school celebrated its 125th Anniversary and in 2013 will celebrate 130 years of educating young women.
+In 2013 the school celebrated 130 years of educating young women.

 Distinguished Old Girls

 Dorothy Alison - Actor